-Note: For best performance, we recommend that you make sure the latest updates for the operating systems be employed.
+Note: For best performance, we recommend that you make sure the latest updates for the operating systems are installed.
 Additionally, we recommend NTFS (rather than FAT) file system for increased operability and security.

-Tip: IMail Server runs properly on the minimum hardware requirements recommended by the installed operating system.
+Tip: IMail Server will run adequately on the minimum hardware requirements recommended by the installed operating system.
 Performance and capacity increases are based on processor speed, RAM, and drive space.
 As with all server applications, we recommend that you install IMail Server on the fastest and most powerful server that your budget allows.